lazywithclass/project-lamp/website/book/chapter3.markdown

     _      ->
       error "arithmetic on non-number"
 ```
 Providing the proper type for `calcValueC` is rather straightforward since its specialized to only handle certain inputs.
-Originally, `calcValue` takes an `Env ValueC`, an `op` function, two `Term`s and returns `Number`.
-In this case, however, when we properly CPS this function, it returns a `ValueC`!
+Originally, `calcValue` takes an `Env`, an `op` function, two `Term`s, and returns `Number`.
+In this case, however, after CPSing, it returns a `ValueC`!
 ```haskell
 calcValueC :: Env ValueC -> (Number -> Number -> Number) ->
               Term -> Term -> (Number -> ValueC) -> ValueC
 ```
-After we CPSed `calcValue`, we revealed that its return value depends on the result of a call to `interp`.
-This dicates the type of the continuation passed to `calcValue`, which consequently affects the type of the continuation in `onC`.

-We held off providing the type declaration for `onC` due to its complexity.
-Given that `on` is polymorphic, its type declaration must provide the correct details for the context it can be used in.
-This is why, in general, the practice of CPSing polymorphic functions is a bit more complex than functions with concrete return types.
+After we CPSed `calcValue`, we revealed that its return value depends on the result of a call to `interp`, which always returns a `Value`.
+This dicates the type of the continuation passed to `calcValueC`, which consequently affects the type of the continuation in `onC`.
+This is why, due to its complexity, we held off providing the type declaration for `onC`.
+Given that `onC` is used in the context of `calcValueC`, its type declaration must provide the details for *every* context it can be used in.

 To properly derive the type of `onC`, let's recall its non-CPSed type declaration:
 ```haskell